NFL Free Agency Blog: Gabe Davis heads to Jacksonville Jaguars | TSN

 Colts are signing linebacker Zaire Franklin to a 3-year $31.26 million contract extension.
 The deal was confirmed by his agents Drew Rosenhaus and Kyle Lincoln. pic.twitter.com/6I53NaKj6f— Adam Schefter (@AdamSchefter) March 11, 2024

-Franklin, 27, completed his sixth season with the Colts after being drafted by them out of Syracuse with the 235th overall pick in 2018.
+Franklin, 27, completed his sixth season with the Colts after being drafted out of Syracuse with the 235th overall pick in 2018.

 The Philadelphia, Penn., native played in 16 games at linebacker for the Colts, making a team-leading 107 solo tackles.
 He added 1.5 sacks and a pair of forced fumbles.